Energy Drinks Without Caffeine: What Actually Works (and What Doesn't)

 Cleveland Clinic's health overview notes there's "preliminary evidence" taurine may improve athletic performance, but the key word there is preliminary.
 And a review on NutritionFacts.org found no benefit for either physical or cognitive ability in some studies, with a few even suggesting taurine might undercut some of caffeine's beneficial effects on cognition.

-So if you see taurine on an energy drink without caffeine, it's doing a lot less heavy lifting than the branding suggests.
+So if you see taurine on an energy drink without caffeine, it should not be the ingredient doing most of the persuasive work.

 Ginseng has centuries of traditional use behind it, and unlike some ingredients on this list, the modern research is moderately encouraging.